ZJunBio/TAG-CP/README.md

 # TAG-CP

-This  framework named **T**arget based **A**ttentive **G**raph neural network & **C**ombination **P**rediction (TAG-CP).
+**T**arget based **A**ttentive **G**raph neural network & **C**ombination **P**rediction (TAG-CP).

 ### Introduction

-Our work offers a novel molecular representing method which integrates drug-target relationship and introduces a new method featuring drug combination.
-There are two main steps to predict the interaction type of drug-drug-cancer cell line combinations (DDCs).
+TAG-CP offers a novel computational model for synergistic drug combination through integrating drug-target relationship to represent small molecules with the framework of attentive graph neural network.

-1. Obtaining the low-dimensional graph embedding of each compound;
+- To begin with, please get the codes with  ```git clone https://github.com/ZJunBio/TAG-CP.git``` or download the  **.zip** file with magnet https://github.com/ZJunBio/TAG-CP/archive/refs/heads/master.zip, and run the following scripts or commands in the **tag-cp** directory.
-2. Calculating the feature of drug combinations and cell lines as the input for predicting.
+- The NN directory saves the code used to build the Graph Attention Network (GAT) model and drug combination predicting model.
+The data_preprocess folder saves the codes for handling training or testing data.

 ### Environment Requirement